Student ID CardAll students enrolling at Avondale University (Avondale) require a Student Identification Card (ID card).

 - Good quality, colour photo, less than six months old

-- Clear, focused, unaltered image with no marks or 'red eye' (no filters)
+- Clear, focused, unaltered image with no marks or 'red eye'

 - Hair off your face so that the edges of your face are visible